 Hebe & Amphritite, sculptures by R Rinaldo & B E Spence resp.

-Conservation almost completed.
-Funded by the Friends part of which was funding of £2,700 from the Aurelius Trust.
+Conservation funded by the Friends part of which was funding of £2,700 from the Aurelius Trust.

 Seven Ivories: Devotion, Clam’s Dream, A Gust of Wind, Elephant Bridge, Daikoku and a Child, Tortoise Playing with Fisherman and Fisherman Serenity